CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/Debug-Tools.md

 ---
-title: SONiC Debug Tools
+title: Mellanox Debug Tools for SONiC
 author: Cumulus Networks
 weight: 610
 product: SONiC
-version: 201911_MUR5
+version: 202012
 siteSlug: sonic
 ---

+There are a number of tools you can use to debug SONiC on your switch.
+Some of the tools described below are available only on Mellanox switches.

 ## SDK Utilities

-Each SDK API has a correlated python script which allows calling the SDK API from the SONiC shell.
-It can be found under the /usr/bin folder of the syncd container.
-It is recommended to use only the "get" options to prevent miss configuration and miss alignment with the SAI who is the only control application.
+Each SDK API has a correlated Python script that can call the SDK API from the SONiC shell.
+It is located in the `/usr/bin` folder in the `syncd` container.
+You should only use the `get` options to prevent misconfiguration and misalignment with the SAI, as it is the only control application.

-Below you can find a set demonstrating various Switch/Router SDK features usage.
-The debug utilities do include the "dump" keyword in their names.
+This topic discusses the various switch and router SDK features and their usage.
+The debug utilities include the *dump* keyword in their names.

-A list of some of the provided examples:
+Some default debug scripts include:

 - sx_api_bridge_dump.py
 - sx_api_bridge_iter_get.py